gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 The reasons for this behavior is that:

-1. Swift requires a value to be completely live at the point in which a deinit is applied [(*)](#footnote-1).
+1. Swift requires a value to be completely live at the point in which a deinit is applied.
 This implies if we were to allow for such values to be partially initialized, we would necessarily have to destroy the initialized fields of the type and not call the deinit.

 2. Deinits are used to clean up resources that are uniquely owned (consider a file descriptor) and thus in such situations a key part of the API contract